 The car that diagnoses its own servicing needs

-An intelligent system that could before long enable cars to tell mechanics which of their parts need servicing has been unveiled by engineers at the University of Cambridge.
+An intelligent system that could before long enable cars to tell mechanics which of their parts need servicing is being unveiled by engineers at the University of Cambridge.

-The specially-adapted Fiat prototype, which was presented at a European technology show, can tell garage staff about the state of its components in seconds by using electronic tags inside its engine.
+The specially-adapted Fiat prototype, which will be presented at a European technology show this week, can tell garage staff about the state of its components in seconds by using electronic tags inside its engine.

-The system has been designed by academics at the Institute for Manufacturing, part of the Department of Engineering.
+The system has been designed by academics at Cambridge's Institute for Manufacturing.
 In conjunction with sophisticated software, it could be used to speed up servicing, and identify which parts can be recycled or reused when the vehicle reaches the end of its life.
 Combining such information from many vehicles would pinpoint which parts of a car need redesigning.

 In those rare cases that a faulty batch of cars are actually sent to showrooms, the technique could instantly single out which models need to be recalled before they hit the road.